sodalime0509/instafel/website/public/wiki/common-misconceptions-what-instafel-is-and-is-not.md

 Clarifying what Instafel does **not** do helps set correct user expectations:

 - **No Media Downloading:** Instafel does not allow downloading stories, posts, reels, or any media content.
 This feature is not supported yet.
+The only provided download feature is what Instagram officially does.
 - **No Ghost Mode:** Stealth viewing or hiding seen statuses (“ghost mode”) is not available and never guaranteed in the app.
 - **No Font or Emoji Changes:** Font styles and emoji appearances depend on your device OS settings; Instafel cannot override these without root or system-level hacks.
 - **No Official Affiliation:** Instafel is an independent, community-driven project without official ties to Meta or Instagram.